-- 1.1 An archaeological evaluation is required by MAST Architects on behalf of their client for the construction of an office development with associated car parking, an external storage yard and landscaping at a site Shaw Road, Prestwick, South Ayrshire.
-South Ayrshire Council has requested a programme of archaeological works as a planning condition (Planning Ref: 16/00448/APP).
-The need for, and scope of, the archaeological works has been determined by the South Ayrshire Council who are advised on archaeological matters by the West of Scotland Archaeological Service (hereafter referred to as WoSAS). - 1.2 The programme of archaeological works required is in keeping with best practice outlined in current planning policy and guidelines: Scottish Planning Policy (2014) & PAN 2/2011 Planning and Archaeology (2011). - 1.3 This Written Scheme of Investigation details how the requirements of the archaeological works will be met.
+- 1.1 An archaeological evaluation is required by Springfield Properties Plc ahead of a small residential development at Stanistone Road, carlike, South Lanarkshire.
+South Lanarkshire Council has requested a programme of archaeological works as a planning condition (Planning Ref: CL/16/0251).
+The need for, and scope of, the archaeological works has been determined by the South Lanarkshire Council who are advised on archaeological matters by the West of Scotland Archaeological Service (hereafter referred to as WoSAS). - 1.2 The programme of archaeological works required is in keeping with best practice outlined in current planning policy and guidelines: Scottish Planning Policy (2014) & PAN 2/2011 Planning and Archaeology (2011). - 1.3 This Written Scheme of Investigation details how the requirements of the archaeological works will be met.
 The first part is site specific, detailing the requirements of the trial trenching (Stage 1), as well as any appropriate archaeological mitigation measures (Stage 2), which may consist of further fieldwork (eg, excavation) or provision by the development proposals which would allow preservation in situ of any buried archaeological material.
 It also details the requirements of any suitable post-excavation analysis and publication of discovered archaeological remains (Stage 3), if appropriate.
 The Appendices detail AOC Archaeology Group's operating procedures and standards.

-Figure 2: Extract from 1st Edition Ordnance Survey map, Ayshire, Sheet XXVII, 1857
+Figure 2: Extract from 1st Edition Ordnance Survey map